weiy1991/Udaicity_Behavioral_Cloning_P3/README.md

 [image1]: Nvidiamodel.png "The architecture of Nvidia Model"

 ### the architecture of Nvidia Model
 This  image shows the architecture of Nvidia Model.

-The first layer is used to normalized the input array.
-The next layers are several convolutional layers to get the feature maps from the dataset.
-For example, the first convolutional layer can get 24 feature maps.
-Then, I flatten the last convolutional layer and add a dropout layer to avoid overfitting.
-And three fully-collected layers are given and one node will get the steer value in the last stage.
-By the way ,I the "Relu" unit as the activation in the end-to-end CNN architecture.
+But I add a dropout layer to the model to avoid overfitting.

+The final model architecture (clone.py lines 44-57) consisted of 5 convolution neural networks with one Lambda layer, one Keras cropping layer, one flatten layer, one dropout layer, 5 dense layers

+The Lambda layer is used to normalize the image data and the cropping layer is used to crop the image.

+The first convolutional layer can get 24 feature maps with 5x5 filter sizes and a Relu unit(clone.py lines 46).

+The second convolutional layer can get 36 feature maps with 5x5 filter sizes and a Relu unit(clone.py lines 47).

+The third convolutional layer can get 48 feature maps with 5x5 filter sizes and a Relu unit(clone.py lines 48).

+The forth convolutional layer can get 64 feature maps with 3x3 filter sizes and a Relu unit(clone.py lines 49).

+The forth convolutional layer can get 64 feature maps with 3x3 filter sizes and a Relu unit(clone.py lines 50).

+Next layer is the Kera Flatten layer which is used to flatten the ConvNet.(clone.py lines 51).

+Then, the dropout layer is used to avoid overfitting, I set 50% nerual to be obtained.(clone.py lines 52).

+The last 5 layers are dense layer, the number of units are 100, 50, 10 ,5,  1.(clone.py lines 53-57).

 ![alt text][image1]